justinjstark/Delivered/README.md

 }
 ```

-This will limit the number of concurrent deliveries using `FtpDeliveryService` to three, but will limit concurrency to one delivery at a time per host.
+This will limit the number of all concurrent deliveries using `FtpDeliveryService` to three, but will limit concurrent deliveries per host to one.
 This is useful if you don't want to overly tax a receiving server.

-The `MaximumConcurrentDeliveries` with two arguments takes a function with an `Endpoint` parameter and an `object` return.
+The second `MaximumConcurrentDeliveries` in the previous example takes a function with an `Endpoint` parameter and an `object` return.
 All endpoints are grouped according to the reduction function and `.Equals`.
 Concurrency limitation is applied to each group.
 This allows for more complex concurrency limitation such as:

 ```C#
 MaximumConcurrentDeliveries(e => new { e.Host, e.Port }, 1);